icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Xylitol's Moderate Glycemic Impact

-Xylitol is another ally with a mild twist, with a glycemic index 30.
+Xylitol is another keto ally, with a glycemic index of only 30.
 While higher than erythritol, xylitol still falls within acceptable ranges for most people following a ketogenic diet.

 However, like its counterpart, sticking to non-GMO sources can help dodge unwanted side effects and support overall wellness.